How to Monetize a Podcast in China with Ximalaya

 Ximalaya targets advertising based on the content and user.

-Some users feel that there’s too much advertising, and there’s even an ad-free version of Ximalaya for download.
+Some users feel there’s too much advertising, and there’s even an ad-free version of Ximalaya for download.

-All of the above is what you should expect to receive from advertisers, with Ximalaya brokering the deals.
+All the above is what you should expect to receive from advertisers, with Ximalaya brokering the deals.

 Of course, you might also connect directly with advertisers, especially for advertorials and product placements within the podcast.
 That brings us to the next point.